-The four biosafety levels are BSL-1, BSL-2, BSL-3, and BSL-4, with BSL-4 being the highest level of containment.
+The cost threshold of engineering viruses is also lowering, with the West Point scientists warning that synthetic biology has "placed the ability to recreate some of the deadliest infectious diseases known well within the grasp of the state-sponsored terrorist and the talented non-state actor."7 f The four biosafety levels are BSL-1, BSL-2, BSL-3, and BSL-4, with BSL-4 being the highest level of containment.
 According to the U.S. Department of Health and Human Services, "BSL-3 laboratories are used to study infectious agents or toxins that may be transmitted through the air and cause potentially lethal infection through inhalation exposure," whereas "BSL-4 laboratories are used to study infectious agents or toxins that pose a high risk of aerosol-transmitted laboratory infections and life-threatening disease for which no vaccine or therapy is available."
-"Biosafety Levels," Science Safety Security, Public Health Emergency, last reviewed November 13 2015 and this figure is set to increase in the next few years.
-This is a large increase over the last 30 years, creating bigger risk of a breach.
-Of equal, if not greater concern are the thousands of Biosafety Level 3 labs globally, which handle deadly pathogens like COVID-19.9
+"Biosafety Levels," Science Safety Security, Public Health Emergency, last reviewed November 13, 2015.

+As already noted, another source of vulnerability is that deadly viruses could be stolen from or escape from a research laboratory.
+There are now around 50 Biosafety Level 4^{f} facilities around the world, where the deadliest pathogens are stored and worked on, and this figure is set to increase in the next few years.^g This is a large increase over the last 30 years, creating bigger risk of a breach.
+Of equal, if not greater concern are the thousands of Biosafety Level 3 labs globally,8 which handle deadly pathogens like COVID-19.9